 A lot of times, attorneys sound like they may be speaking an entirely different language than you.
-The things they deal with on a day to day basis and the “terms of art” they toss around in conversation can seem overwhelming at times when your only concern is “what does this mean for me and my life”?
+The things they deal with on a day to day basis and the “terms of art” they toss around in conversation can seem overwhelming at times when your only concern, especially in a personal injury case, is “what does this mean for me and my life”?
 One of these terms of art is “dispositive motions”.
 What are they, and what do they do?

 Dispositive motions are something a lawyer files with the court on behalf of their client that can, potentially, put an end to all legal proceedings in that court.
 They can either wipe out your case entirely or just certain portions of it.
 Most of these motions can fall under two categories: a motion to dismiss or a motion for summary judgment.

 Typically, a motion to dismiss involves procedural issues, like whether or not the court has jurisdiction, whether or not the venue is proper, and whether or not proper service procedures were followed.
 These motions are usually filed towards the start of legal proceedings, though some of them may require some discovery to be conducted for the attorney to have the evidence necessary to present the motion to the court.